gunjandatta/blog/_posts/2023/2023-01-23-spfx-wp-disappearing.md

 We're sorry, we encountered an unexpected error.
 Please refresh the page and try again.
 ```

 I've tried to search on this issue, but was unable to find anything.
 Further testing pointed my issue to my SPFx webpart properties, so I thought it was my code.
 It was actually the value I was putting in there.
-This post will go over the issue by recreating it in a basic "Hello World" solution.
+This post will go over this issue by recreating it in a basic "Hello World" solution.

 #### Overview of Solution